Are you trying to make sure your TV doesn’t cost you a fortune to run every month?

 How to Lower Your TV’s Running Costs

-As stated above, TVs don’t really contribute to skyrocketing your electricity bills each month unless you have 10+ running at the same time.
-However, I understand how sometimes you might want the most savings, so here are some tips to lower your device’s already cheap monthly running costs.
+While the running costs of a TV are typically low, I understand how sometimes you want the most savings, so here are some tips to lower your device’s monthly running costs.

 #1 Lower the Brightness

-As you might have guessed, my first recommendation to help you bring down the cost of running your TV every month is to watch your favorite movies and shows on lower brightness settings.
-This applies not only to this device but also to others, such as your Smartphone.
+My first recommendation to help lower the running costs of your TV every month is to watch your favorite movies and shows on lower brightness settings.

 By lowering the screen’s brightness, you can significantly decrease the power drawn, and as a nice bonus, you’ll also be extending the TV’s lifespan.